-District 1 Map (green area): District 1 generally encompasses an area east of Fourth Avenue, including the Highland and Kurtzman Park neighborhoods.
+- District 1 Map (PDF)(green area): District 1 generally encompasses an area south of I-182, north of Court Street, and east of 4th Avenue

-District 2 Map (red area): District 2 generally encompasses an area between 4th Avenue and US 395, south of I-182.
+- District 2 Map (PDF)(red area): District 2 generally encompasses an area east of US395, south of "A" Street, and east of Cedar Avenue.

-District 3 Map (yellow area): District 3 generally encompasses an area east of Convention Place and north of I-182.
+- District 3 Map (PDF)(yellow area): District 3 generally encompasses an area east of Convention Place and north of I-182.

-District 4 Map (tan area): District 4 generally encompasses an area between Road 52 and Broadmoor Blvd (Road 100), north of I-182.
+- District 4 Map (PDF)(tan area): District 4 generally encompasses an area between Convention Drive and Broadmoor Boulevard (Road 100), north of Argent Road.